juanjocerero/thelounge-plugin-am/README.md

 ## Usage

-The plugin provides the `/am` command (aliased from `/answeringmachine`) to control its behavior on a per-network basis.
+The plugin provides the `/am` command to control its behavior on a per-network basis.

 ### Commands